 A fire safety plan contains information and safety procedures for building owners, occupants and responding firefighters to deal with emergencies.
 Fire safety plans required by the British Columbia Fire Codes section 2.8 and section 5.6 are based on building use or occupancy types and significantly increase safety within a structure.

 The Burnaby Fire Department requires a fire safety plan and a pre-incident plan.
 These documents link to the fire apparatus computer helping the incident commander make quick and precise decisions that save lives.

 Burnaby fire department requirements

 - All fire safety plans must follow the Fire Safety Plan guidelines.
-Email 4 separate pdfs, including the application form, fire safety plan, vital information form and the pre-incident plan to [email protected] for review.
+Email 4 separate pdfs, including the application form (linked below), fire safety plan, vital information form and the pre-incident plan to [email protected] for review.

 - Pre-incident plans are different from the plans submitted in the fire safety plan.
 Use our fire safety plan symbols (linked below) in both pre-incident and fire safety plan drawings.